sevenecks/moo-package-manager/README.md

 * LamdaCore or ToastCore derived MOO (or you'll need to do some hacking!)
 * $string_utils, $object_utils, $command_utils, @program
 * $diff_utils (this is available through the package manager, and the package manager can install it without it existing)

+## Warnings
+* The MOO Package Manager is in `open beta` and should be considered only mildly stable.
+You use this code at your own risk.
+* You should always test install new packages on a dev server to make sure nothing breaks.
+* After loading a package but prior to installing, you should `@view-package loaded` and review the verbs it will touch, and possibly review the code being to ensure you are OK with what you are installing.
+* By default the MOO Package Manager comes with one registered package repository which points to this repos [/packages](/packages) directory.
+You can add others at your own discresion, and at your own risk.

 ## Installation
 Hopefully, this will be the last time you need to manually install MOO code!
 At least, that's the goal.
 In order to install the MOO Package Manager you will need to copy and paste some code.
 The package manager code itself is quite long, so including it in this README is not effective.
 The code is stored in files, linked below.